Entry and judging criteria

 • The judges reserve the right to request additional material to support claims made in any nomination.

 • Transpower reserve the right to publish information contained in the nomination at the time of finalist and winner announcements.
-We will advise finalists of any planned publicity.
+We will advise finalists of any planned publicity in advance.
 Information companies do not wish publicised should be clearly marked, in which case it will only be viewed by those involved in the judging process and they will treat it as confidential.

-• All finalists are required to submit and/or participate in the production of communication and publicity material including audio-visual material supporting their entry for broadcast at and post the awards ceremony.
+• All finalists are required to submit and/or participate in the production of communication and publicity material including audio-visual material supporting their entry for broadcast at, and following, the awards ceremony.

 • Nomination material should include the applicant’s logo in high resolution as a JPEG file.
 Transpower will be granted permission to use this logo in association with the event.

-• Should the entrant be announced as a finalist, the entrant agrees to attend the formal awards presentation at St James Theatre, Tuesday 15 October 2024 and meet the costs of attending.
+• Should the entrant be announced as a finalist, the entrant agrees to attend the formal awards presentation at the Public Trust Building in Wellington, 14 October 2026 and meet the costs of attending.

 • The entrant accepts that the judges’ decision is final and no subsequent correspondence will be entered into.